phisko/kengine/README.md

 * [LuaTableComponent](components/data/LuaTableComponent.md): holds a [sol::table](https://github.com/ThePhD/sol2) that lua scripts can use to hold any information related to an `Entity`
 * [PythonComponent](components/data/PythonComponent.md): defines the Python scripts to be run by the `PythonSystem` for an `Entity`
 * [CollisionComponent](components/data/CollisionComponent.md): defines a function to be called when an `Entity` collides with another
-* [OnClickComponent](components/data/OnClickComponent.md): defines a function to be called when an `Entity` is clicked

 ##### Debug tools
 * [AdjustableComponent](components/data/AdjustableComponent.md): lets users modify variables through a GUI (such as the [ImGuiAdjustableSystem](systems/imgui_adjustable/ImGuiAdjustableSystem.md))